scverse/scanpy/docs/examples.rst

 Clustering
 ----------

-Currently, for getting started, we recommend `Scanpy's reimplementation <https://nbviewer.jupyter.org/github/theislab/scanpy_usage/blob/master/170505_seurat/seurat.ipynb>`__ of Seurat's [Satija15]_ clustering `tutorial <http://satijalab.org/seurat/pbmc3k_tutorial.html>`__ for 2700 PBMCs from 10x Genomics, containing preprocessing, clustering and the identification of cell types via known marker genes.
+Currently, for getting started, we recommend `Scanpy's reimplementation <https://nbviewer.jupyter.org/github/theislab/scanpy_usage/blob/master/170505_seurat/seurat.ipynb>`__ of Seurat's [Satija15]_ clustering tutorial 2700 PBMCs from 10x Genomics, containing preprocessing, clustering and the identification of cell types via known marker genes.

 You might compare this to `clustering 68K PBMCs <https://nbviewer.jupyter.org/github/theislab/scanpy_usage/blob/master/170503_zheng17/zheng17.ipynb>`__ as it would be done in Cell Ranger [Zheng17]_.